 Covered entities include:

-Business associates are individuals or businesses who have access to PHI and work on behalf of covered entities or provide a service to them.
-Examples include accountants, health plan administrators, legal consultants, medical billing or data storage companies.
+Business associates are individuals or businesses with access to PHI who work on behalf of covered entities or provide a service to them – accountants, health plan administrators, legal consultants, medical billing firms, and data storage companies.
+The 2013 HIPAA Omnibus Rule made these business associates directly liable under HIPAA for the first time, extending the same obligations to any subcontractor they engage that touches PHI.

 Of the five HIPAA Titles, Title II is the most significant one that deals with administrative simplification.
 It outlines the regulations relating to privacy and security laws of a patient.
 Additionally, it charts the offenses and penalties for violating these laws.